Bio: A scrappy, dance-oriented English duo, the Ting Ti...

-Named after a Chinese friend whose name had a homophonous pronunciation with the Mandarin term for "bandstand," the Ting Tings -- a scrappy, dance-oriented duo consisting of singer/guitarist Katie White and drummer Jules De Martino -- formed in the Salford district of Manchester, England in 2007.
+Formed in the Salford district of Manchester, England in 2007, the Ting Tings features singer/guitarist Katie White and drummer Jules De Martino.
 Prior to forming the group, the pair worked together in 2001 when White was in the all-female punk-pop group TKO and De Martino wrote some songs for them.
 Later the pair reunited, and with another friend formed the trio Eskimo Kiss, which signed to Mercury Records but disbanded, in part due to changing personnel at the label.

 De Martino and White regrouped, working on their own music and others' at Salford's music commune The Islington Mill.
-Quickly signed to the local indie label Switchflicker Records, the Ting Tings released their debut single, "That's Not My Name," in the spring of 2007.
+Quickly signed to the local indie label Switchflicker Records, the Ting Tings (a name purportedly borrowed from a clothing shop White once worked at) released their debut single, "That's Not My Name," in the spring of 2007.
 Following the limited-edition, tour-only single "Fruit Machine," the Ting Tings signed to major-label Columbia later that year.
-The flip side of the Switchflicker single, "Great DJ," was released as the duo's debut Columbia single in March 2008, followed by the reissue of "That's Not My Name" with a new exclusive B-side remix.
+The flipside of the Switchflicker single, "Great DJ," was released as the duo's debut Columbia single in March 2008, followed by the reissue of "That's Not My Name" with a new exclusive B-side remix.

 "That's Not My Name" rose to the top of the U.K. charts in May 2008, the same month that the duo's debut album, We Started Nothing, appeared.
 The Ting Tings spent the rest of 2008 and a large part of 2009 touring in support of the album, which eventually sold over two million copies worldwide, won the 2009 Ivor Novello Award for Best Album, and earned the group a Best New Artist Grammy nomination that December.
 Early in 2010, De Martino and White moved to Berlin to work on songs for their second album.
 Inspired by the city's atmosphere and the cold weather, they went in a darker, more electronic direction with their new songs.